|(a) A licensee must provide marriage and family therapy

 jeopardized by such a dual relationship.

-(i) A licensee shall set and maintain professional
+(i) A licensee must set and maintain professional boundaries

 (j) A licensee may disclose confidential information